whytekieran/Data-Representation-Project/README.md

 The following URL provides a list of all the Galway parks in a given location.
 This provides a more specific search than the previous and is based on locations in the city.

 **_THE URL:_** *```http://galwayparks.com/location/[:location]```* </br>
-The (location) represents the part of the URL being replaced depending on the location data that is being provided in the URL.
+The [:location] represents the part of the URL being replaced depending on the location data that is being provided in the URL.

 **_METHOD:_** GET (The HTTP GET method is used for retrieving this information)